How labels work

 Although labels no longer control the spread of music, they can still help their artists navigate more complex large-scale distribution for both physical retailers and digital services.

 Record deal.
 Label deal.
 Recording contract.
 Call it what you want, but it all equates to a legally binding agreement between the artist and label.
-Under the deal, a label generally pays for making, distributing and marketing the recordings.
+Under the deal, a label generally pays for making, distributing and marketing the recordings. which is what a record label does.
 Think of it like a loan.
 The label invests in your music and development, then you pay them back a set amount from your earnings.

 The label also agrees to pay you a set share of money from recording sales – known as the royalty rate.